 Profitable and Cash Flow Positive

-Well, as we learned in 2009…it’s little more than a guess at this point.
-We have numerous plans for the online backup service itself – intending to add features such as the ability to migrate backups from one computer to another, a number of performance enhancements, the ability to grant gifts, and more.
-Fleshing out enhancements to Backblaze for Business and launching a reseller portal are also on the list.
-It isn’t a guess that we’ll continue to add loads of cloud storage capacity – and almost certainly upgrade to using 2 TB drives making each of our storage pods capable of holding 90 TB…perhaps even 2.5 TB drives that would put nearly 113 TB in one pod.
-Beyond that…we’ll need to wait as 2010 unfolds.
+Well, as we learned in 2009, it’s a little more than a guess at this point.
+We have numerous plans for the online backup service itself—intending to add features such as the ability to migrate backups from one computer to another, a number of performance enhancements, the ability to grant gifts, and more.
+Fleshing out enhancements to Backblaze Business Backup and launching a reseller portal are also on the list.
+It isn’t a guess that we’ll continue to add loads of cloud storage capacity—and almost certainly upgrade to using two terabyte drives making each of our Storage Pods capable of holding 90 terabytes… Perhaps even two and a half terabyte drives that would put nearly 113 terabytes in one Pod.
+Beyond that… We’ll need to wait as 2010 unfolds.

 Thank you for entrusting us with your data and Happy New Year!